-There was an EBITDA benefit of \$2.3m in the quarter from lease related costs being accounted for as depreciation and interest rather than direct costs.
-Overall PBT was negatively impacted by \$1.3m due to straight lining depreciation over the life of the lease.
+There was an EBITDA benefit of \$2.3m in the quarter from lease-related costs being accounted for as depreciation and interest rather than indirect costs.
+Overall PBT was negatively impacted by \$1.3m due to the phasing of depreciation over the life of the lease.